 Fun and free ethical wardrobe additions?
 Yes, please!
 Clothes swapping is another sustainable way to find a new outfit without spending a cent, and it’s also a great opportunity to meet other fashionistas like yourself!
 Swap events can be big formal affairs or just a casual get together with you and friend.
 For example, The Clothing Exchange hosts events in venues around Australia with guidelines to ensure everything is fair and fun.
 Keep an eye on your council’s community events page for swaps happening in your neighbourhood or better yet, organise one yourself.

 A capsule wardrobe refers to a small collection of seasonally appropriate, mix-and-match clothes.
 Back in 2015, Harper’s Bazaar art director Matilda Kahl shared her experience of adopting a “work uniform”.
 This consisted of a crisp white shirt, black pants, a unique accessory, and optional black blazer.
 The idea came to her after a classically frustrating morning trying to find the right outfit only to feel uncomfortable in her chosen look.
 Three years after pinning down her Monday to Friday uniform, Kahl has continued to stick with her chic, minimal ensemble as a way to save time, energy, and money.

-There’s so much one can borrow from the uniform concept.
-Instead of buying into fast-fashion, one could invest in quality, ethically made basics to build a capsule wardrobe a la Jennifer L. Scott.
+There’s so much you can borrow from the uniform concept!
+Like investing in ethically made basics to build a capsule wardrobe a la Jennifer L. Scott.

 While many well-made ethical fashion brands can be pricey, most companies host amazing deals at some point during the year.
 Stalk the sale sections in stores and online.
 Sign up for emails to receive coupon codes, and befriend shop owners to find out when blow-out sales are approaching.

 You can also shop off-season for the best prices.
 Stock up on your winter jumpers in spring so that you’re prepared to rug-up when June rolls around again.
 Make sure you check out the special offers tab for ethical brands available in the Good On You app.